Pension credit has been thrust into the spotlight since claiming it is now one of the main ways to qualify for the winter fuel payment.

 For those with a disability you could be eligible for a severe disability addition, which is worth up to £81.50 a week.

-Anyone who thinks they may be eligible to claim pension credit can apply online via the government website.
+To claim pension credit you can apply online via the government website.

 This can then be sent by freepost, so doesn’t require a stamp, to: Freepost, DWP Pensions Service 3.